OpenEvalProject/evals/manuscripts/elife-67485/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/67485/elife-67485-fig1-v2.jpg)

-**Figure 1.:** Leucadendron, yet sex-biased expression affects only few genes, and the transcriptomes of males are not similar between species, nor are transcriptomes of females similar between species.(A) Typical male (left) and female (right) shoot tips of L. rubrum, a wind-pollinated species with strong sexual dimorphism in leaves, stems, and inflorescence.
+**Figure 1.:** (A) Typical male (left) and female (right) shoot tips of L. rubrum, a wind-pollinated species with strong sexual dimorphism in leaves, stems, and inflorescence.
 (B) Left: supermatrix species tree; scale bar indicates expected number of substitutions per site.
 All branches showed full Shimodaira–Hasegawa-like support.
 Middle: schematic outlines of male (blue) and female (red) leaves, drawn to scale from a single example photograph; background shading indicates lower sexual dimorphism as light grey and higher sexual dimorphism as dark grey, as classified by the data of Tonnabel et al., 2014.
 Right: bar plots showing the percentage of male-biased (blue) and female-biased (red) genes among all expressed genes.

 The possibility of sexual selection occurring in plants has long been controversial, although evolutionary processes that act to increase mating success are well documented in plants (Moore and Pannell, 2011).
 The difference in leaf size and morphology between males and females of Leucadendron is thought to be the result of both sexual selection and differential costs of reproduction (Barrett and Hough, 2013; Geber et al., 1999a; Harris and Pannell, 2008; Moore and Pannell, 2011; Obeso, 2002).
 First, competition for siring success among males should favour the evolution of large floral displays (Harder and Barrett, 2006; Moore and Pannell, 2011).
 In Leucadendron, large flower displays are achieved via the production of finer external branches, which support allometrically smaller leaves (Bond and Midgley, 1988).
 Bond and Maze, 1999 showed that males of L. xanthoconus with larger floral displays both attracted more pollinators and suffered greater mortality.
 These observations are consistent with the selection of large floral displays, and correspondingly smaller leaves (Bond and Midgley, 1988), due to sexual selection, ultimately opposed by viability selection (Bond and Maze, 1999).